MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cpischedules.md

 > [!Note]
 > The escalation process uses the latest consumer price index value, regardless of the index date.
-For example,  if the escalation happens in September, but the latest consumer price index value is for July, the July index is used.
+For example, if the escalation is in September, but the latest consumer price index value is for July, the July index is used.
 No adjustments are made after the September index is entered.

-## Prorated Escalation
+## Prorated escalation

 If the escalation happens in the middle of a billing period, the amount will be prorated.
 For example, the billing period is August 01, 2020, to July 31, 2021.
 The consumer price index value is 244 on consumer price index date September 01, 2019, and 250 on consumer price index date September 01, 2020.
 If the previous rate is 1000, the following equations show how the billing amount for this period is calculated:
 * Consumer price index changes = (250 – 244)/244 = 2.459%